mengopudding/toy-robot/README.md

 ## Installation and Usage

-Install it locally onto your machine.
+Clone it and Install it locally onto your machine.
 ```
 npm install
 ```

-Starting the application.
+Starting the application, create your own text file with your desired commands and use ```npm start``` to run the application.

 ```
 npm start YOURFILENAME.txt
 ```

-There are some set of commands already made in test/testData dir
+There are some set of commands already made in test/testData dir.

 ```
 npm start test/testData/FILENAME.txt